Delicious – Docker Bakehouse and Brewery

-“The sourdough process takes 2 and a half days.
+Wes: “The sourdough process takes 2 and a half days.
 We start at 4.30am where someone comes to bake the bread from the previous day.
-You see a lot of wonderful sunrises from this location!
 The doughs are made up the day before and we put them in the chiller.
 They prove slowly and the tasty goodness grows overnight.
 We get that baking, and also roll some baguettes to bake that day too.

 “Someone comes in at 6 am and starts the doughs which are going to be processed that day, for baking on the following day.
 There’s normally someone in at 8am too, so we have these overlapping shifts.
-There’s someone here until 4pm, finishing and tidying up, and getting the starters ready for the next day.
-It’s a constant rolling process and we have one little break which is on a Sunday.
-We bake, but we don’t make dough.
-We don’t deliver any bread on a Monday, we just produce dough for Tuesday.
-We start the process again and off we go into the next week.”
+Someone is here until 4pm, finishing and tidying up, and getting the starters ready for the next day.”

 Folkestone’s fabulous sourdough